anytizer/ocunit/README.md

 ## Step 2: Configurations

-Right after installation, you should consider editing [config.ini](ini/config.ini) and [stores.ini](ini/stores.ini) and [products.ini](ini/products.ini) to tell something about your opencart installation.
+**Important** - right after installation, you should consider editing [ini/config.ini](ini/config.ini), [ini/stores.ini](ini/stores.ini) and [ini/products.ini](ini/products.ini) to tell something about your opencart installation.
 Merchants may depend on editing these ini files to change the behaviour of OpenCart.
+Though not promised, OCUnit will build the OpenCart database based on these values.

 ## Step 3: Test Execution